finopsfoundation/foundation/webinar-guidelines.md

 Helpful Notes on Presentation Design

 * Obsolete, low-res (i.e., pixelated), and malformatted logos are an epidemic among conference presentations.
-High-res logos of over 1000 cloud native projects, products, and companies are available in the cloud native [landscape](https://landscape.cn) and the [serverless](https://landscape.F2.io/format=serverless) and [member](https://landscape.F2.io/format=members) landscapes.
-All logos are in the [card mode](https://landscape.F2.io/format=card-mode&grouping=no) and can be found with Cmd-F or Cntl-F from your browser.
+High-res logos of over 1000 cloud native projects, products, and companies are available in the cloud financial management [landscape].
 Note that all of these logos are stacked, not horizontal, and include the name.
 The logos are all the most current (or you can open a pull request if they’re not).
 In particular, Alibaba Cloud, Amazon Web Services, Google Cloud, and Microsoft Azure have all changed their logos in the last couple years; please use their current one.
-* Please see the [F2 style guide](https://github.com/F2/foundation/blob/master/style-guide.md) which covers things like abbreviating Kubernetes as K8s not K8 or K8S as well as the proper capitalization of projects like gRPC and containerd.
+* Please see the [F2 style guide].

 ## Webinar Moderator ##